tinymce/tinymce-docs/get-started/get-support.md

 keywords: forum forums url absolute relative security xss
 ---

-> If you landed here having worked through the [Get Started Guide]({{ site.baseurl }}/get-started/first-steps), congratulations, you are on you way to TinyMCE ninjahood :-) It's now time to deep-dive into [configuring the editor]({{ site.baseurl }}/configure/) and exploring [plugin options]({{ site.baseurl }}/plugins/).
-Wishing you well, welcome to TinyMCE and if you get stuck a great place to start is the [TinyMCE Forum](http://www.tinymce.com/forum/).
+> If you landed here having worked through the [Get Started Guide]({{ site.baseurl }}/get-started/first-steps), congratulations, you are on you way to TinyMCE ninjahood :-) It's now time to deep-dive into [configuring the editor]({{ site.baseurl }}/configure/) and explor [plugin options]({{ site.baseurl }}/plugins/).
+We wish you well, and welcome you to TinyMCE.
+If you get stuck a great place to start is the [TinyMCE Forum](http://www.tinymce.com/forum/).

 ## Premium Support
-If your support requirements included guaranteed responses from the TinyMCE Support Team, in-time bug fixes (and so on), **paid** premium support is available as part of [TinyMCE Enterprise](http://www.tinymce.com/pricing/).
+If your support requirements included guaranteed responses from the TinyMCE Support Team or in-time bug fixes, **paid** premium support is available as part of [TinyMCE Enterprise](http://www.tinymce.com/pricing/).

 If you are a TinyMCE Enterprise customer in good standing please [review what information you need to gather]({{ site.baseurl }}/enterprise/support/) to submit a case.